 The options granted to each of Messrs.
-Suen and Doradla will vest on an accelerated basis in the event of their termination of employment by us without cause (as defined in their employment agreements) or their resignation for good reason (as defined in their employment agreements), in each case following a change in control.
+Suen and Thill will vest on an accelerated basis in the event of their termination of employment by us without cause or their resignation for good reason, in each case following a change in control.

 Stock awards granted to our named executive officers may be subject to accelerated vesting in certain circumstances.
-For additional discussion, see "-Change in Control Benefits" below and "Outstanding Equity Awards at the End of 2018" below.
+For additional discussion, see "--Employment and Consulting Agreements" above.